-A transport zone defines the span of the virtual network, as logical switches only extend to N-VDS on the transport nodes that are attached to the transport zone.
+A transport zone defines the span of the virtual network because logical switches extend only to N-VDS on the transport nodes that are attached to the transport zone.
 Each ESXi host has an N-VDS component for the hosts to communicate or participate in a network.
 They must be joined to the transport zone.
 There are two types of transport zones:

 For VI WLD transport zones, when the first VxRail cluster is added to the first VI WLD, SDDC Manager creates the Overlay and VLAN transport zones in the VI WLD.
 These transport zones are then used for that WLD or even another VI WLD if the same NSX-T instance is used.
-This is known as 1:Many or one NSX-T instance for multiple VI WLD.
-However, with VCF 4.0 it is now possible to create a new NSX-T instance for each VI WLD.
-This is known as the 1:1 NSX-T feature, one NSX-T instance for each VI WLD.
+This configuration is known as 1:many or one NSX-T instance for multiple VI WLD.
+However, with VCF 4.0 and later, you can create a new NSX-T instance for each VI WLD.
+This feature is known as 1:1 NSX-T, with one NSX-T instance for each VI WLD.

 Note: When subsequent VxRail clusters are added to a WLD, or if a new WLD is created, all the nodes participate in the same Overlay Transport Zones.
 For each VxRail cluster, the same VLAN or a different VLAN can be used for the Host TEP traffic for the Overlay.
-We recommend using different VLANs as the size of VxRail clusters and the number of VxRail clusters scale.
+We recommend using different VLANs.